 The newborn cub lacks fur and cannot see until it's a few days old.
 Although the young cease suckling from the mother by about the age of five months, they will continue to stay with her for as long as three years.
 The cubs need her protection from predators such as other bears, cougars and wolves.
 The grizzly cub has the ability to climb trees with ease until it is about a year old.
 The mother provides the meals with her foraging and hunting skills.

 Once the cubs are capable of fending for themselves, the mother will drive them away from her and look to breed again.
-By this time the young grizzly weighs between 350 to 700 lbs. depending on the abundance of food.
+By this time the young grizzly weighs between 350 to 700 lbs and is close to the weight of a full grown grizzly bear.
+A bear's weight is dependent on the abundance of food.
 As these bears grow in size and strength, their diet will expand as they start to possess the ability to kill larger prey.
 These male grizzlies will wait until they reach their sexual maturity before they breed, with some mature at 4 years old and others needing as much as 18 more months to reach full adulthood.
 In the meantime, they will establish their own territories as they age.

-The “National Audubon Society Field Guide to Mammals” states that one grizzly in captivity lived to be 47 years old.
+One grizzly in captivity lived to be 47 years old.
 This is far from the norm for those in the wild.
-The typical grizzly bear has a life span of 15 to 20 years in the wild, with some making it to 25.
+The typical grizzly bear lifespan is generally 15 to 20 years in the wild, with some making it to 25.